Global Peace Exchange Nepal Development Project 2017

 Kindergarten Teacher English: Renovations

-One of GPE’s major initiatives in its five-year relationship with Clinic Nepal is to improve the quality of the English language taught to the children of Wolfgang-Linke Kindergarten.
+One of GPE’s major initiatives in its six-year relationship with Clinic Nepal is to improve the quality of the English language taught to the children of Wolfgang-Linke Kindergarten.
 Providing education to approximately sixty-seven students under the age of five, Wolfgang-Linke Kindergarten functions well in the hands of four very capable teachers.
 These four teachers, Sobita, Lalita, Vidhya, and Rina, display a large amount of care and passion towards the education of the young students.
 The youngest of the bunch, around 3 years of age need more of a day-care environment, catering to their needs of social interactions and a large amount of playtime.
 However, the more advanced 5 year-olds are ready to gain a basic understanding of the English language.
 This young stage is crucial in the development of a proper English language foundation.
 Therefore, this initiative aims to assist the teachers with their English so that they may properly educate the children.
 The challenge of this project is that the teachers are non-native English speakers, which in turn results in poor pronunciation.
 Our purpose, then, is to improve their pronunciation in order for them to correctly teach English words and phrases to the young linguistic sponges.

 Different from last year, the focus of our material has shifted from sentence structure and grammar to a more applicable skill for the Kindergarteners- pronunciation.
 For what use is the knowledge of the English language if you cannot apply it to the real world and communicate it effectively with those around you?
 The structure of the class is quite simple given that our goal is very straightforward – achieving proper pronunciation.
 Moreover, we tailor the class to practice words and commands that are commonly used in the classroom or found in the English readers given to the children.
 This way, the words that we help them perfect are the words that the children are hearing or learning everyday.